kenstratton/cs162_project3/README.md

 ### Ball Class :
 Generates an instance which a player, except a start button, actually handles during a game.
 This has three object-locating methods trigerred to process when clicking, dragging, and releasing occur, and each bases on the object's begining spot and distance between end and start points of a cursor in order to calculate its landing point.
-Also, in accordance with the landing point, the **ball_evaluate** method examines whether the ball is dropped out of the field, or into the basket leading to addition of score.
+Also, in accordance with the landing point, the **ball_evaluate** method examines whether the dropped ball is out of the field, or onto the basket leading to addition of a score.

     class Ball(tk.Button):
     def __init__(self, root):